Ralph Yarborough: Political career

-Gubernatorial Bids
+Gubernatorial bids

 Yarborough was urged to run again for state attorney general in 1952, and he planned to do so until he received a personal affront from Governor Allan Shivers who told him not to run.
 Texas Secretary of State John Ben Shepperd resigned in the spring of 1952 and was elected attorney general that year.
 He served two two-year terms.
 Angered at Shivers, Yarborough ran in the gubernatorial primaries in 1952 and 1954 against the conservative Shivers, drawing support from labor unions and liberals.
 Yarborough denounced the "Shivercrats" for veterans' fraud in the Texas Veterans Land Board of the Texas General Land Office and for endorsing in 1952 and 1956 the Republican Eisenhower/Nixon ticket, instead of the Democrat Adlai Stevenson of Illinois.
 Shivers portrayed Yarborough as an integrationist supported by communists and unions.
 The 1954 election was particularly nasty in its race-baiting by Shivers as it was the year that Brown v.
 Board of Education was decided, and Shivers made the most of the court decision in order to play on voters' fears.
 Yarborough, however, nearly upset Shivers.

 In 1956, Yarborough made it to the primary runoff for governor against U.S. Senator Price Daniel.
 Texas historian J. Evetts Haley ran in the primary to the political right of both Daniel and Yarborough but lost.
 After being endorsed by former opponent and former Governor W. Lee O'Daniel, and making aggressive attacks on the Shivers-backed candidate, Yarborough looked to win the runoff, but instead he trailed Daniel by about nine thousand votes.
-It is believed (by Yarborough, his supporters, and biographer) that the election was stolen because of irregular voting in East Texas and that Yarborough really won the runoff by thirty thousand.
+It is believed (by Yarborough, his supporters, and biographer) that the election was stolen because of irregular voting in East Texas and that Yarborough really won the runoff by 30,000 votes.
 Nevertheless, Yarborough's runs for governor had raised his stature and popularity in the state as he had been campaigning for six straight years for office.